-I want to share with you stories of 2 men I met with last year who both wanted to start investing in commercial real estate.
+I want to share a story of 2 men I met with last year.
+Both wanted to start investing and create wealth investing in commercial real estate.

 Both wanted to create passive income that could one day replace their active income – so they’d be able to stop working if they wanted.

 Both started investing in residential real estate.
 They each thought that investing in single family homes would eventually generate enough passive cash flow that they could one day replace their jobs as doctors.

 They both realized, after we sat down- they were generating less than $100/month from their single family homes.

 For ease of calculations, both had to invest roughly 25% of the purchase price of the house- meaning $100,000 cash to buy these homes.

 In exchange for their $100,000- they were yielding less than 2% cash on cash ($100/month x 12 months = $1,200. $1,200/$100,000 = 1.2% return